Frequently Asked Questions

 What’s the easiest way to get data for when I get there?

-Purchasing an e-Sim is the most convenient way and you can top up whenever you need.
-However, there are also many retailers selling Sim cards, which you can fill up with data, at the airport upon arrival.
-More details here.
+Purchasing an e-Sim on your phone is the most convenient way and you can top up whenever you need.
+However, there are also many retailers selling Sim cards, which you can fill up with data, at the airport upon arrival and all over the island.
+More info can be found here.

 Are there a lot of places that don’t take card?
 Should I have local currency on hand?